ezzini/AraGenEval/index.md

 ### Novelty and Significance
 This shared task differentiates itself from existing work by:
-1. Covering multiple domains for cross-domain analysis
+1. Covering two different domains for cross-domain analysis
 2. Conducting comprehensive evaluations across various text types and lengths
 3. Using multiple AI generation sources for content diversity
 4. Addressing real-world applications in media and academia